One Bayfront Plaza: Design and location

+By 2024, the existing building was still present but vacant, with demolition permits pending.
+The building was then covered in graffiti in March 2024, during Art Basel.
+Demolition on the original 1959 One Bayfront Plaza building began in 2025.

 The 80th floor of the original design was planned to be an observation deck, the first one in Miami.
 The complex was later redesigned as two 70-floor towers, with the main tower being all office space, hence taller.
 The shorter tower was to be all hotel space.
 The current design goes back to a single mixed-use tower with 80 floors on a large podium with the top floors being office space and the bottom being hotel or residential space.
 The observation deck can be seen in the schematic diagram.
 Two FECR published sources have gone back to the floor count of 80 with the 1,010-foot design, and renderings of this design from 2009 show an observation deck, as well as the Metromover connection, in the blueprints.

 Height

 With a planned height of 1005 ft, One Bayfront Plaza will likely become the tallest building in Miami upon completion.
 The tower is also the only building planned to rise over 1000 ft that has ever been approved in Miami.
 One Bayfront Plaza would surpass the 868 ft Panorama Tower, which is currently the tallest building both in Miami and the state of Florida.
 At its original height of 1,180 feet, which exceeded FAA height restrictions and was never approved, it would have been one of the tallest buildings in the United States, and its second proposed height of 1,049 feet, which was approved in 2007 under old zoning, would have made it only slightly shorter than the Chrysler Building in New York by 1 ft.
 The height was reduced to its current 1010 ft due to height restrictions in the new Miami 21 zoning laws.
 In 2015, FAA height limits were set more clearly, again at a maximum of 1049 ft, though One Bayfront Plaza had its approval renewed at 1005 ft AMSL, shorter than One Brickell City Center, approved at 1049 ft.